-- a) Is a model approved by the FIA for F3 cars. - b) Faces rearwards at 90° to the car centre line. - c) Is clearly visible from the rear. - d) Is not mounted more than 100mm from the car centre line. - e) Is at least 280mm above the reference plane. - f) Is no less than 450mm behind the rear wheel centre line, measured to the face of the lens and parallel to the reference plane. - g) Can be switched on by the driver when seated normally in the car.
+- a) Is a model approved by the FIA for F3 cars. - b) Faces rearwards at 90° to the car centre line. - c) Is clearly visible from the rear. - d) Is not mounted more than 100mm from the car centre line. - e) Is at least 280mm above the reference plane. - f) Is no less than 450mm behind the rear wheel centre line, measured to the face of the lens and parallel to the reference plane. - g) Can be switched on by the driver when seated normally in the car. - h) Must have a minimum peak intensity of 800 Lux covering a minimum angle of 8° vertically and 25° horizontally, when measured at a distance of 1m from the centre of the rear face at 23°C ambient temperature after 15 minutes warm up duration powered from a 12V DC supply. - i) Should flash at maximum 4Hz frequency with a minimum 40% duty cycle.

-The three measurements being taken to the centre of area of the lens.
+The measurements being taken to the centre of area of the lens.